Ways to Use Your Benefits

 Complete a Health Risk Assessment

 What you do affects your health.
 Take the Health Assessment to find resources that will help you become healthy!
-Your Health Risk Assessment is part of your online Health Profile (Group Health) or Total Health Assessment (Kaiser) and helps you and your doctor take better care of your health.
 You will receive helpful information on ways to stay healthy, use the many available resources and support to improve your overall health – tracking your progress year after year.

 You may see questions about your daily life such as:

 Complete your health risk assessment at: